 Attarine Medersa: Another stunning medersa (Islamic school) known for its intricate tilework and architectural details.

-Cuisine: Fes is known for its delicious Moroccan cuisine.
+Cuisine: People know Fes for its delicious Moroccan cuisine.
 Be sure to try local dishes like chicken tagine, lamb with prunes, and pastilla.

 Crafts and Shopping: Fes is famous for its artisanal crafts, including ceramics, rugs, leather goods, and textiles.
 The medina is an excellent place to shop for unique souvenirs.

-Festivals: Fes hosts various festivals throughout the year, including the Fes Festival of World Sacred Music, which attracts musicians and artists from around the world.
+Festivals: Fes hosts various festivals throughout the year, including the Fes Festival of World Sacred Music.